 * * * * * * * * * * * *

-EFFECTIVE IMMEDIATELY, the Foundation will not be accepting additional proposals for consideration during 2017.
-Proposals from Ohio humane organizations that would have been submitted by September 15, i.e. for spay/neuter and other veterinary care for animals, should be submitted by December 15 and will be acted upon during the First Quarter of 2018.
-In consideration of proposals during 2018, priority will generally be given to organizations with which we have already had a granting relationship, especially to requests for renewal support for ongoing projects.
+Proposals from Ohio humane organizations for spay/neuter and other veterinary care for animals were received in December and will be acted upon during the First Quarter of 2018.
+In consideration of proposals during the New Year, priority will generally be given to organizations with which we have already had a granting relationship, especially to requests for renewal support for ongoing projects.

-Going forward, deadlines for submission of proposals for our consideration in 2018 will be: December 15 (2017) or June 15 (2018) for Ohio proposals, and March15 (2018) or September 15 (2018) for Great Lakes region or National proposals.
+Our schedule for quarterly grant proposal submissions has changed.
+In 2018, deadlines will be: June 15 or December 15 for Ohio proposals, and March15 or September 15 for Great Lakes region or National proposals.
 As before, please send us a one-page letter of inquiry (LOI) outlining your project and its cost prior to sending your proposal.